n8n Cloud vs self-hosted: which should I choose for GDPR/compliance and data residency requirements?

 Frequently Asked Questions

-How does n8n Cloud handle GDPR and data residency?
+How does n8n Cloud handle GDPR, security, and data residency?

-Short Answer: n8n Cloud stores your data in the EU, on servers located in Frankfurt, Germany, and is built with GDPR in mind.
-You get enterprise-grade security controls without having to run the infrastructure yourself.
+Short Answer: n8n Cloud stores your data in the EU on servers located in Frankfurt, Germany, and is built to support GDPR-compliant use.
+You get managed security, operational controls, and enterprise features like SSO and RBAC without running the infrastructure yourself.

 Expanded Explanation: